FACTORY TRAINED OTJ EXPERIENCE ENGINEERING SUPPORT

 enables increased surface area.
 The PES used for the

 filter cartridges satisfies relevant FDA specifications and these

 are commonly used for beverage and pharmaceutical applications.

 of this material, the physical characteristics are similar to

 PES, although the compatibility of PTFE enables LOFMEM-T

 cartridges to be used for strong acids and bases, aggressive

 chemicals, solvents and hot DI water.

-Polyester and Porous Titanium.
-These are specialized materials for handling
+Porous Titanium.
+These are

-and very aggressive or hot fluids (LOFMET).
+used for handling viscous fluids and aggressive or hot fluids (LOFMET).